yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 {% include image.html url="/assets/images/posts/spacial_partitions/points_with_hyperplanes.png" %}

-Note BTW, that while the above diagram represents a possible *k*-d tree in $$R^2$$, it is under-specified - i.e. there can be several trees that share this diagram.
+Note that the above diagram represents a possible *k*-d tree in $$R^2$$, where if a hyperplane is the child of another, we only draw the part of it until it intersects its parent.
+This specific diagram defines a single *k*-d tree, as detailed in this diagram:

+{% include image.html url="/assets/images/posts/spacial_partitions/unique_tree.png" %}

+Here the root hyperplane is purple.
+Its child hyperlanes orange.
+One of them has no further children, while the other has a single child - the yellow plane, which has a single child - the green plane, which finally has a last child - the light blue plane.
+Note though, that while the above diagram defines a unique tree, in general these diagrams are under-specified - i.e. there can be several trees that share the same diagram.
+Can you see why? (hint - consider what happens if a parent and a child hyperplanes are orthogonal to the same axis, and thus parallel).

 Now when a target point is given, like this red one: